NTNU-SmallSat-Lab/CYGNSS-Processing/makefile_build_c/README.md

 ```
 in terminal.
 Bash script is handling the dependencies and any updates of these.

+### Using Docker with WSL
+You can simply download and install Docker for Windows, and link it to your WSL distro.
+Some useful information is found here:
+* Install Docker for Windows: https://docs.docker.com/desktop/setup/install/windows-install/
+* Docker only works on WSL2, so make sure you have that, or convert your install: https://ericsysmin.com/2019/07/13/converting-wsl-1-operating-systems-to-wsl-2-on-windows/
+* Enable docker for WSL: https://docs.docker.com/desktop/features/wsl/

 ## Run instructions
 * Update line 22 in 'CYGNSS_DDMP_config.dat' with downloaded .bin file containing raw IF samples